ANCIR/granoproject.org/faq.md

 ### Why don't you use a graph database?

 While grano does construct a graph of entities, it also manages a lot of other information: where the data came from, how much it can be trusted, how it changed over time, who can access it, etc. All of this is necessary for a journalistic use case, but doesn't really belong to the graph.
-In that sense, the graph is a metaphor, but in reality, a relational database is a better fit for the information we need to store.
+In a sense, the graph is a metaphor for the tool.
+In reality, a relational database is a better fit for the complex information we need to store.

 At the same time, graph databases have great ways of querying the data, many of which need a lot of effort to run in a relational database.
 This is why we want to explore mirroring grano data into graph databases like Neo4J for improved query access.